Georgegriff/griffadev/src/posts/coding-pathways/coding-pathways.md

 In high school I enjoyed building out crappy websites, they were poorly designed and poorly implemented but I tinkered with HTML and pasted snippets of JavaScript and JQuery that I didn't understand into the websites.
 But my "official" intro to programming was in 2012 when I started a Computer Science degree.
 This was a great intro into the wider world of software development.
 This introduced me to programming fundamentals, I was learning about Data structures and algorithms and learning how to build software in Java.

 A degree is by no means the only way into programming, and to be honest it's probably not even the best way.
+I learnt most of my useful skills on the job or self taught, my degree just gave me structure.

 What's funny about my degree is, it wasn't part of a big plan, I didn't even really know what Computer Science was, I liked playing games and messing about on a computer.
 But after a few assignments I got hooked on programming.
 During the first few months I had no idea what I was doing, when you are learning the low level programming concepts it's hard to imagine how adding numbers together or [describing two animals and printing the noises they make to the screen](https://www.w3schools.com/java/java_polymorphism.asp) can get you to building complex software, but it can, it's all about building knowledge on-top of existing knowledge.